-Distributive negotiation gets its name from the idea of dividing a “fixed pie.”
-The more one gets, the less for others, creating winners and losers.
-Such negotiations are described as adversarial, bargaining, competitive, transactional, zero-sum, or win-lose.
-Compromises can leave all parties dissatisfied, as in across-the-board budget cuts, yielding lose-lose outcomes deemed more fair than having one side win.
+Distributive negotiation gets its name from the idea of dividing a “fixed pie” and involves a set amount of resources divided across multiple parties.
+The more one gets, the less there is for others, creating winners and losers.
+Such negotiations are described as adversarial, bargaining, competitive, transactional, zero-sum or win-lose.
+Compromises can often leave all parties dissatisfied, as in across-the-board budget cuts, yielding lose-lose outcomes deemed fairer than having one side win.

 Integrative negotiation gets its name from the idea of working together to maximize the goals of each party.
-Such negotiations are described as collaborative, transformative, or win-win.
-Negotiators “expand the pie” by including non-monetary tradeoffs and benefits.
+It involves the use of a problem-solving technique to increase the assets that are to be divided between the parties in question.
+Such negotiations are described as collaborative, transformative or win-win.
+Negotiators “expand the pie” by including nonmonetary tradeoffs and benefits.

-A century ago, Mary Parker Follett, a social worker and pioneering theorist of organizational behavior, proposed constructive conflict resolution, which integrates the desires of both parties.
+Did you know?
+Mary Parker Follett, a social worker and pioneering theorist of organizational behavior, proposed constructive conflict resolution, which integrates the desires of both parties.
 She told a story about two sisters who wanted the same orange and cut it in half (a distributive approach).
-However, one wanted only the juice to drink and threw out the peel, while the other wanted only the peel for baking a cake and threw out the pulp.
-Had they shared their true goals, each could have gained more through a different settlement.
+However, one wanted only the juice to drink and threw out the peel, while the other only needed the peel for baking a cake and discarded the pulp.
+Had they shared their true goals, each could have gained more.